nose-devs/nose/README.txt

    Produce XML coverage information in file

+--cover-nostream

+   Disable coverage output to stdout/stderr

 --pdb

-   Drop into debugger on errors
+   Drop into debugger on failures or errors

 --pdb-failures

    Drop into debugger on failures

+--pdb-errors

+   Drop into debugger on errors

 --no-deprecated